 If you suffered a traumatic brain injury (TBI) due to the recklessness or negligence of another person or entity, a Lincoln traumatic brain injury lawyer could help you take legal action against the at-fault party.
 If you are facing the consequences of a traumatic brain injury, a knowledgeable injury attorney could assist you with your case.

 A well-versed attorney from Berry Law could fully examine the causes of your injury and offer you advice on your legal options.
 They could then guide you through the process and give your claim the best chance of success.

 What is a Traumatic Brain Injury?

 A traumatic brain injury is a severe brain injury stemming from external trauma to the head.
 Several types of accidents can result in blunt force trauma to the head.
-Some of the most common causes include falls, work-related accidents, motor vehicle collisions, and being struck by a moving object, often associated with playing sports.
+Some of the most common causes include falls, work-related accidents, motor vehicle collisions, and being struck by a fast-moving object, often associated with playing sports.

-Physical symptoms of TBI may include loss of hearing, dizziness, fatigue, blurred vision, coordination problems, brain fog, and impaired memory.
+Physical symptoms of a TBI may include loss of hearing, dizziness, fatigue, blurred vision, coordination problems, brain fog, and impaired memory.
 Someone who is suffering from the symptoms of a traumatic brain injury could also experience many emotional side effects, such as: